quantiacs/documentation/en/source/reference/improve_algorithm.md

 ## Neutralization

 We can exclude the market influence by balancing long/short positions for our algorithm.
-Thus, the total investment in the market will be $0.
-The neutralization could be done for the whole market or each industry (or smaller group).
-Mathematically, market neutralization is elementary - one needs to substruct the mean value for each day.
-The more details are [here](https://quantiacs.io/documentation/en/improve/neutralization.html).
+The total investment in the market will then be $0.
+The neutralization can be done for the whole market or each industry (or smaller group).
+Mathematically, market neutralization is straightforward: subtract the mean value for each day.
+More details are [here](https://quantiacs.io/documentation/en/improve/neutralization.html).

 **Function**
 ```python